Optimizing state-discrimination receivers for continuous-variable quantum key distribution over a wiretap channel: CV-QKD with state-discrimination receivers over a wiretap channel

 where $\alpha\ge0$, generated with equal a priori probabilities $q_k=1/M$.
 That is, the PSK constellation is composed of $M$ coherent states with the same energy $\alpha^2$ and phase-shifted by $\theta=2\pi/M$; therefore, it satisfies the GUS for the phase-shift symmetry operator $S_\theta= \exp(- \rmi \, \theta \, \hat{n})$, $\hat{n}$ being the photon-number quantum operator \cite{Cariolaro2015}.
 The QPSK is a special case of PSK with $M=4$.

 After the modulation stage, Alice injects the signals into an untrusted quantum channel and the receiver, Bob, probes the received pulses via a state-discrimination receiver, namely, a finite-valued POVM $\{\Pi_j\}_j$ with the properties described in Section~\ref{sec:QDT}.
-However, already existing protocols \cite{Grosshans2002, Grosshans2003-1, Grosshans2003-2, Weedbrook2004, Grosshans2005, Leverrier2009, Leverrier2011, Becir2012, Ghorai2019, Denys2021} always assume Gaussian POVMs at the receiver, either homodyne or heterodyne detection, and unconditional security proofs are guaranteed only for Gaussian measurements \cite{Navascues2006, LeverrierThesis, GarciaPatron2006}.
-On the contrary, CV-QKD with non-Gaussian measurements still remains an open problem.
-In light of this, here we start from scratch and consider a quantum wiretap channel \cite{Cai2004, Holevo2012, Pan2020}.
-In this scenario, an eavesdropper, Eve, may only collect the lost fraction of the encoded signals without altering the quantum channel.
-This represents a realistic scenario which is worth of interest for practical conditions, but does not guarantee unconditional security.
+However, already existing protocols \cite{Grosshans2002, Grosshans2003-1, Grosshans2003-2, Weedbrook2004, Grosshans2005, Leverrier2009, Leverrier2011, Becir2012, Ghorai2019, Denys2021} usually assume Gaussian POVMs at the receiver, either homodyne or heterodyne detection, and unconditional security proofs are guaranteed only for Gaussian measurements \cite{Navascues2006, LeverrierThesis, GarciaPatron2006}.
+In fact, under the unconditional security paradigm, one considers the most powerful eavesdropping attack, where an eavesdropper, Eve, performs any arbitrary channel manipulation that preserves the local statistics at Alice’s and Bob’s sides.
+Physical layer security is then addressed via a constrained functional optimization over all possible channels, leading to the Devetak-Winter (DW) bound \cite{Devetak2005}.
+This task has been obtained for protocols employing Gaussian measurements under the assumption of either a linear \cite{Leverrier2009} or nonlinear channel \cite{Ghorai2019}, thanks to the optimality of Gaussian attacks \cite{Navascues2006, LeverrierThesis, GarciaPatron2006}.
+Recently, a tight lower bound to the DW bound has also been obtained via nonlinear convex optimization algorithms and without invoking Gaussian optimality \cite{Lin2019}.

+Nevertheless, in practical scenarios it is justified to address physical layer security under a wider set of assumptions, including restricted eavesdropping \cite{Pan2020} and different trust levels of the infrastructure \cite{Pirandola2021}, computing the SKR under the so-called composable security paradigm.
+For instance, in a typical satellite QKD attack, Eve intercepts a part of the signal not being captured by Bob’s telescope \cite{Pirandola2021-Free}.
+Similarly, in the fiber based protocols we may assume an attack to be performed without breaking the structure of the fiber to implement arbitrary signal manipulation.
+In the recent literature, secure key distillation in these practical conditions is gaining much interest, with particular reference to wiretap channels \cite{Pan2020} modeling the previous realistic assumptions, and passive eavesdropping \cite{Derkach2021, Kundu2023}, which have also been tested experimentally \cite{Fujiwara2018}.